Roy Hattersley

-Roy Sydney George Hattersley, Baron Hattersley, (born 28 December 1932) is a British politician, author and journalist from Sheffield.
-A member of the Labour Party, he was MP for Birmingham Sparkbrook for over 32 years from 1964 to 1997, and served as Deputy Leader of the Labour Party from 1983 to 1992.
+Roy Sydney George Hattersley, Baron Hattersley (28 December 1932 – 13 June 2026) was a British politician, author and journalist who served in the House of Commons of the United Kingdom for Birmingham Sparkbrook from 1964 to 1997, and in the House of Lords from 1997 to 2017.
+A member of the Labour Party, he held multiple ministerial positions under Harold Wilson and James Callaghan.
+In opposition, Hattersley was deputy leader of the Labour Party under Neil Kinnock from 1983 to 1992.